How To Set Up A Marketing Budget | Checkatrade

 How to create a marketing budget

 How you allocate your marketing budget will differ from company to company.
 It will depend on your goals, expectations, and how much money you have available for marketing.
-Once you’ve decided on an amount to spend, you can begin allocating the finances.

-An excellent way to allocate your marketing budget is by choosing a percentage of your budget to spend on each channel.
 Here is an example of a marketing budget with percentage allocation for each channel and a breakdown of each channel’s function.

 Social media – 14%

-Social media is used by people all around the world.
-It is, therefore, the place where you are likely to attract the most customers.
-Sites like Facebook, Twitter, Instagram, and Youtube are no longer just for personal use.
+Sites like Facebook, Twitter, Instagram, and YouTube are no longer just for personal use.
 They are big business and a great way to connect with your customers.

-Digital Advertising – 13%
+Digital advertising – 13%

 Digital ads are everywhere.
 They pop up on all types of websites, from news articles to online videos.
 Using online advertising is a great way to build brand awareness.
-Remember, a memorable advert will stay with your customers; when they want a product, they will remember your company name.

 SEO – 12%